You’ve made a quilt top… Now what?

 Browse the quilt binding services here.

 Fill out the Quilt Request Form!
 Please fill out a separate form for each quilt you want to send in.
-Also, bag or label the pieces for each quilt separately so I don’t mix up backings and/or battings.
+Also, please bag or label the pieces for each quilt separately so I don’t mix up backings and/or battings.

 To estimate your quilting total, use this equation: Length x Width x $0.022, for example 60 x 72 x $0.022 = $95.04.
-Add on services and shipping cost are additional. (note: some design options are $0.03/ square inch)
+Add on services and shipping cost are additional. (note: for higher density and some designs are $0.03/ square inch)

 You will get the address for you to mail in, or drop off, your quilt after you submit your Quilt Request Form.